kfidak13/kfidak13.github.io/index.md

 Webb Sports [Sports Hub](DataAnalyticswithAI.md)

-We had a micro sprint focusing on the 17 SDG's and here is the research I conducted [Digital Equity](SDGMicroSprint.md)
+We had a micro sprint focusing on the 17 SDGs, and here is the research I conducted [Digital Equity](SDGMicroSprint.md)

+A mini reflection before Spring Break [Spring Break!!!!](ReflectionBfrSB.md)